Ghost Pepper vs Habanero: Side-by-Side Pepper Comparison

 The Verdict: Ghost Pepper vs Habanero

 Ghost Pepper and Habanero occupy very different positions on the heat spectrum.
 Ghost Pepper delivers 3× more heat with its distinctive smoky and sweet character.
-Habanero, with its fruity and citrusy profile, excels in recipes that need significant but manageable heat.
+Habanero, with its fruity and citrusy profile, excels in everyday cooking.

 Full Ghost Pepper Profile → Full Habanero Profile →